oc-ben-ellis/data-fetcher-app/README.md

 ![OC Fetcher Logo](docs/assets/OC_Fetcher_Logo_New.svg)

-# OC Fetcher
+# Data Fetcher App

 A composable, streaming-first fetch framework for Python that pulls resources from heterogeneous remote sources and bundles them with metadata into a standard package in a common file store for further ETL processing downstream.

 ## 📖 View Rendered Documentation

-For the best reading experience, view the [rendered documentation](docs/rendered/index.html) in your browser.
+For the best reading experience, view the [rendered documentation](site/index.html) in your browser.

 ## Key Features